duch2606/duch2606/README.md

- Keep looking, software developer in progress
+ Keep looking, just a software developer in progress

 <!---